open-component-model/ocm-controller/README.md

 To use tilt, simply install it into your respective environment and run `tilt up` then hit `<space>` to enter tilt's ui.
 You should see ocm-controller starting up.

-For additional configuration take a look the the `tilt-settings.yaml.example` file.
+For additional configuration take a look at the `tilt-settings.yaml.example` file.
 Use this file to fine-tune what tilt can configure.
 For example, to set up `flux` to bootstrap your cluster automatically, add the following settings:

 ```yaml